Spider Bite During Pregnancy: Causes, Safety, And Treatment

 Image: Shutterstock

 For humans, getting bitten by a spider may lead to allergies, lesions, pus formation, and scars.
-However, what happens when one experiences spider bites when pregnant?
+However, what happens when one experiences a spider bite when pregnant?
 While pregnant, a spider bite may cause pregnancy complications for both the mother and the baby, and the mother may experience the expected symptoms on a larger scale.
 Continue reading this post to know about the identification, symptoms, treatment, and prevention of spider bites in pregnancy.

 In This Article